 Adware based attacks proliferated in the mid to late 2000s as did social network based malware attacks.

-Today, cryptojackers and ransomware are the most popular malware threats.
+Today, cryptojackers and ransomware are the most popular malware cyber threats.

 UpGuard BreachSight can help combat typosquatting, prevent data breaches and data leaks, avoiding regulatory fines and protecting your customer's trust through cyber security ratings and continuous exposure detection.